tochman/the_blue_print/chapters/03-state-and-props.md

 Think of props as a contract between parent and child components.
 The parent says "here's the data you need and here's how you can communicate back to me."
 The child should never break that contract by modifying props directly.
 If it needs to change data, it uses the communication channels (callback functions) provided by the parent.
 :::

-Let me show you how this works with a practical example-a music practice tracker where a parent component manages a list of sessions and child components display individual sessions:
+Let me show you how this works with a practical example—a music practice tracker where a parent component manages a list of sessions and child components display individual sessions:

 ::: example
 ```jsx
 function PracticeSessionList() {
   const [sessions, setSessions] = useState([]);